MANUAL - PLANTING TREES

 CHOOSE LOCAL PLANTS

-Find out about regional plants.
+Learn about regional plants.
 Many regional organisations provide advice on planting species that are common in your province.

-ABIDE BY THE TERMS
+RESPECT THE TERMS

 Agroforestry